Sam Katz (American politician)

 Samuel Polen Katz (born December 28, 1949) is an American politician from Philadelphia, Pennsylvania.
 He was the Republican nominee for Mayor of Philadelphia in 1999 and 2003, nearly winning the election in the overwhelmingly Democratic city.
 His loss to the controversial John F. Street was covered in the documentary The Shame of a City.

-Personal
+Early life and career

-A 1967 graduate of Central High School in Philadelphia (where he was a boisterous and unpopular student, although elected class president), Katz earned a BA in political science from Johns Hopkins University and an MA in urban affairs and policy analysis from The New School for Social Research.
+Born in West Philadelphia, Katz grew up in a Jewish family in the Wynnefield neighborhood where his family were members of Har Zion Temple.
+A 1967 graduate of Central High School in Philadelphia, Katz earned a BA in political science from Johns Hopkins University in 1971 and an MA in urban affairs and policy analysis from The New School for Social Research in 1974.
 He worked for the Greater Philadelphia Partnership as a Research Analyst before co-founding Public Financial Management, Inc., which advises local and state governments on raising capital.
 After leaving PFM, he worked in a number of business ventures.
-Between the 1999 and 2003 campaigns for mayor, he was the CEO of Greater Philadelphia First.